Is a Person a Primary or Secondary Source of Research?

 Collecting information from people through experiments aims at controlling a lot of factors and isolating some for effective results.

 The experiments must be effectively conducted if the right results are to be produced.
 For example, when people who live in deserts are taken to highlands, they will experience some changes due to environmental change.
-Similarly, people leaving in the highlands will experience changes if taken to arid areas.
+Similarly, people living in the highlands will experience changes if taken to arid areas.

 The best analogy to explain the experiment method on people is using one type of fertilizer on a set plot of corn and another different type of fertilizer on a different type of corn.
 The results for each will be very different